golemfactory/golem-kernel-python/README.md

 ## Terms and Conditions

 By using Jupyter on Golem you agree to be bound by the terms described in Golem Network [Disclaimer](https://www.golem.network/disclaimer), [User Interaction Guidelines](https://www.golem.network/uig) and [Privacy Policy](https://www.golem.network/privacy).

+## Legal Statements

+“Jupyter” and the Jupyter logos are trademarks or registered trademarks of NumFOCUS.